orbitalchicken/Roadmap/README.md

     implement an alarm clock
     add a dictionary
+    install mp3 support without codecs?

     slick-greeter:
         in live mode, show live-related info? (could be used to show the live login/password) session badges look blurry in HiDPI

     cinnamon:
-        track/troubleshoot shutdown sequence (user should know what is happening when shutdown isn't immediate) nemo thumbnail error happens too often (too picky, does it always require root perms?) cinnamon slow to start after boot --> delay execution of appsys/docinfo until the DE is loaded
+        menu keywords: looking for display in menu shows color first ccc display doesn't always show screen ID windows preferences > keyboard > custom shortcuts.
+Used with a Spanish keyboard layout.
+Recorded: crtl+number and ctrl+Shift+number (e.g. ctrl+1 and ctrl+shift+1 = ctrl+!) they are recorded correctly.
+When using the shortcut the command defined in the shift combination is triggered with just ctrl+number (i.e. ctrl+1).
+The complete combination triggers nothing (i.e. ctrl+shift+1 does nothing) and the comand defined in ctrl+number can never be used.
+This worked in 17.3. track/troubleshoot shutdown sequence (user should know what is happening when shutdown isn't immediate) nemo thumbnail error happens too often (too picky, does it always require root perms?) cinnamon slow to start after boot --> delay execution of appsys/docinfo until the DE is loaded